Skip to main content

 At the core of sex hormone regulation lies the Hypothalamic-Pituitary-Gonadal (HPG) axis, a classic example of a neuroendocrine feedback loop.
 The hypothalamus, acting as the central command center, releases gonadotropin-releasing hormone (GnRH) in a pulsatile manner.
 This stimulates the anterior pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 LH and FSH then act on the gonads (testes in men, ovaries in women) to stimulate the production of sex hormones, primarily testosterone in men and estrogens and progesterone in women.
-These sex hormones, in turn, exert on the hypothalamus and pituitary, regulating their own production.
+These sex hormones, in turn, exert negative feedback on the hypothalamus and pituitary, regulating their own production.

 Disruptions to this axis can lead to a spectrum of hormonal imbalances.
 For instance, primary hypogonadism involves testicular or ovarian dysfunction, while secondary hypogonadism stems from issues at the pituitary or hypothalamic level.
 Hormonal optimization protocols, such as TRT, directly influence this axis.